Power Digital Can Help

 It really is!

 Millennials grew up in the digital age, we are technologically savvy, trained to quickly sense inauthenticity and disingenuity in the world around us.
-We are a highly intelligent group that refuses to be sold to.
-Instead, we use the internet as a discovery tool, a way to learn about various products and explore our options.
+We are a highly intelligent group that refuses to be sold to, and tend to respond more to experiential marketing strategies.
+We use the internet as a discovery tool, a way to learn about various products and explore our options.
 This is far different from past generations who leaned into marketing and advertising as an essential part of the consumerist landscape.

 When it comes to buying decisions, we are pros at finding a deal.
 We take the time to compare the prices and features of each product or service while measuring the value of each in order to make a choice.
 This research is almost entirely completed online.
 With the world at our fingertips, we expect every brand we buy into to meet a certain standard.
 If a brand does not meet our criteria, we will find someone else who does.

 We also value our time.
 We love to find what we’re looking for quickly and easily.
 So any brand that inhibits our ability to do so will be eliminated from our list of possibilities in no time.
 Many describe this as a need for instant gratification, a term that has become synonymous with impatience.

 However, assuming that Millennials are impatient is a common misconception and a direct contradiction to our compulsion to research options prior to making a decision.
 See how this can get complicated for someone who does not understand the wants and needs of our generation?

 So, what do marketers need to understand about Millennials if they plan on running a successful campaign?

 - We know when you are being fake.

 - We will research your brand extensively, some even probing for social consciousness.